 - It is normal for your nose to be quite blocked for several days (even a couple of weeks) after the surgery, while all the internal swelling settles.

-- Avoid heavy nasal blow for 10+ days after your operation.
+- Avoid heavy nasal blowing for 10+ days after your operation.

 - Do not drive for 48 hours (because of the effect of the general anaesthetic)

-- Avoid strenuous activity (jogging, swimming, bending, sexual relations…) for 3 weeks, as they may increase your blood pressure and risk of bleeding.
+- Avoid strenuous activity (jogging, swimming, bending, sexual relations…) for three weeks, as they may increase your blood pressure and risk of bleeding.

-- Avoid contact sports, hitting, rubbing your nose and direct sun exposure for 2-3 weeks.
+- Avoid contact sports, hitting, rubbing your nose and direct sun exposure for two to three weeks.

-- Avoid wearing glasses for 2-3 months once the splint is off.
+- Avoid wearing glasses for two to three months once the splint is off.
 Contact lenses can be used as and when you wish.